 Federal Work-Study is a financial aid program for students who have financial need.
 The program funds part-time jobs for undergraduate and graduate students, allowing students to earn money to help pay educational expenses.
 Under the FWS program, a percentage of students' earnings is paid through federal funds, with the remainder paid by the student's employer.
 Because of this, many qualified employers are eager to hire Federal Work-Study students.

 Here is how it works:

 Students who do not have Work-Study can still find jobs at Gallaudet University.
-On campus, there may be job listings available by checking with the Career Center.
-Alternatively, you can use the Bison Career Link website to view job postings by signing in with your BISON username and password.
+On-campus, there may be job listings available by checking with the Career Center.

 Gallaudet University is a federally chartered private and premier university for the deaf and hard of hearing since 1864.